Probiotics for Constipation Relief

 Probiotics and Constipation

 Probiotics are live microorganisms that, when taken in adequate amounts, can confer health benefits to the host.
-These beneficial bacteria are naturally present in the gut and play a crucial role in maintaining a healthy balance of gut flora.
+These beneficial bacteria are naturally present in the gut.
+They play a crucial role in maintaining a healthy balance of gut flora.
 Also, research suggests that probiotics may help regulate bowel movements and alleviate constipation symptoms through multiple mechanisms.

 Enhanced Gut Motility: